mariajvieira/CleanItUP/README.md

 ![Captura de ecrã 2024-05-22 234035](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC01T2/assets/145373875/83b99c18-8ef9-45a7-8ef3-9315faaf3798)
 ![Captura de ecrã 2024-05-22 235358](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC01T2/assets/145373875/fd4552a1-decd-41f2-bbec-60c7e80b684e)

+#### Sprint Retrospective

-#### What wet well
+##### What went well
 * The team is satisfied with the final app.
 * We were able to implement all the desired "social features" (friend requests, friendships, posts, comments, likes, events).
 * The features regarding the locations of bins were also successfully implemented.

-#### Puzzles
+##### Puzzles
 * Ensuring Firebase worked correctly with consistent connections between Firebase, Gradle, and the Android Manifest.
 * Ensuring that the number of friends appeared on the profile immediately after accepting a friend request was also challenging.
 * Implementation of posts in the forum

+#### Improvements made
-Note: further information on the improvements made in this iteration available in Changelog.md.
+For further information on the improvements made in this iteration, please refer to the Changelog.md file.

-#### Final retrospective
+##### Final retrospective
-The team believes to have done a significative incrementation on the project for this sprint.
+The team believes to have done a significative incrementation on the project for this final sprint.
+Despite the challenging difficulties and the problems with the Firebase connection, the group overcame these problems and the project turned out as expected.
+In the end, we are proud of the final version of CleanItUP.

+#### Lessons Learned
+Throughout the project, we learned the benefits of working with Scrum and the importance of effective teamwork.
+By leveraging each team member's strengths and fostering open communication, we were able to collaborate more efficiently and solve problems quicker.
+Overall, the development of CleanItUP was a positive experience.